awsdocs/aws-kms-developer-guide/doc_source/ct-describekey.md

 # DescribeKey<a name="ct-describekey"></a>

 The following example shows a log file that records multiple calls to the [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) operation\.
-AWS KMS records an entry like the following one when you call the `DescribeKey` operation or [view CMKs](viewing-keys.md) in the AWS KMS console\.
+AWS KMS records an entry like the following one when you call the `DescribeKey` operation or [view KMS keys](viewing-keys.md) in the AWS KMS console\.
 These calls were the result of [viewing keys](viewing-keys.md) in the AWS KMS management console\.

 ```
 {